rubyblackbelt/opal-webpack-loader-example-app/README.md

 In principle the config works the same way for react-native or electron.

+## Deploy to Heroku (or others)
+include the heroku/nodejs buildpack to get recent node, yarn and webpack.
+Likewise for others.

 ## TL;DR; Running this app

 1. git clone